12 Steps to an Easy Kitchen Declutter

 #10.
 Move To The Next Section And Repeat!

-Just keep moving through each cabinet and repeat the process!
-You’ll likely be continuing to remove things, arrange them, clean the shelves, etc. Then, you can move on to the drawers and repeat, making sure to get rid of anything that’s not functional.
+Just keep moving through each cabinet and repeating the process!
+You’ll likely continue to remove things, arrange them, clean the shelves, etc. Then, you can move on to the drawers and repeat, making sure to get rid of anything that’s not functional.

 The great thing about this method is that if you don’t have cabinets that need to be decluttered, you can stop at any point!
 You can also stop for breaks and pick up at a later date without worrying about all of your counters being covered with items.
 It’s a much easier method for a full kitchen declutter.